apache/incubator-brooklyn/docs/guide/misc/download.md

 {% endhighlight %}

 {% if SNAPSHOT %}
-**Please note**: to use a snapshot version of Brooklyn, you must either have Brooklyn built locally or one of the additional snapshot repositories above.
+**Please note**: to add a snapshot version of Brooklyn as a dependency to your project, you must either have Brooklyn built locally or one of these snapshot repositories in your POM.
 {% endif %}